-Rasmus came up with the idea for Inter in his work on Figma.
-We'd used Roboto as our main font, and we were running up against its limitations.
-It was originally built to work as both a display typeface for things like titles and text typeface for longer blocks of text like paragraphs.
+Rasmus Andersson came up with the idea for Inter in his work on Figma.
+We'd used Roboto (designed by Christian Robertson for Google) as our main font for years, and we were running up against its limitations.
+It was originally built to work as both a display typeface (for things like titles) and text typeface (for longer blocks like paragraphs).
 But it was difficult to read Roboto when it was small (small text makes up much of the typography in Figma's UI).

 We sat down with Rasmus to get more back story on Inter and find out what goes into creating a brand new typeface.

 How much experience did you have with creating typefaces before Inter?

 Very little.
 I'd never made a text typeface before.
 I'd made a couple of hobby typefaces in my own time and a few display typefaces at Spotify.
 [Editor's note: Rasmus was the first designer at Spotify in 2006].
 But none of those were close to the scale of this project.